FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_AdministrationToolAndProtocolServerAccessControl/t_st_AdministrationToolAndProtocolServerAccess.md

 ## Server access rules example

-The following example uses an IP address pattern to specify a range of IP addresses as described in <a href="../../../c_st_ipaddressesandhostnames" class="MCXref xref">IP addresses and host names</a>.
+The following example uses an IP address pattern to specify a range of IP addresses as described in [IP addresses and host names](../../../c_st_ipaddressesandhostnames).
 It denies access to all computers except those in the 198.160.123 subnet.